kelloggm/wpi-paper/experiments/experimental-procedure.md

 Example outputs of this experimental procedure (which may become inputs for downstream tools) can be found in (/main/experiments/inferred-annos-counter/inputExamples).
-These example inputs should only be used for smaller projects.
+These example inputs should only be created for smaller projects.

 The procedure: